girishGM/task-management-app/README.md

 ## Note

---This application is using a back end service ( APIs ) <br/>
+--This application is using a back-end service ( APIs ) <br/>
---Back end application APIs url can be manage from .env file as per the environment.<br/>
+--Back-end APIs url can be managed from .env file as per the environment (development, production).<br/>
---Login API - To manage the login and generate a JWT token as per user's credentials.<br/>
+--Login API: To manage login and generate a JWT token as per user's credentials.<br/>
---Tasks APIs - Manage all task related actions <br/>
+--Tasks APIs: Manage all task related actions <br/>
     - Add task <br/>
     - Mark completed <br/>
     - Delete task <br/>